 Principle 6: In order to fulfil their responsibilities, directors should be provided with complete, adequate and timely information prior to board meetings and on an on going basis so as to enable them to make informed decisions to discharge their duties and responsibilities.

 The Board meets regularly and Board meetings, in general, last up to half a day.
-At each Board meeting, the CEO provides updates on CRCT’s business and operations as well as financial performance.
-Presentations in relation to specific business areas are also made by key executives and external consultants or experts; this allows the Board to develop a good understanding of CRCT’s business and also promotes active engagement between the Board and the key executives of the Manager.
+At each Board meeting, the CEO provides updates on CRCT’s business and operations, as well as financial performance.
+Presentations in relation to specific business areas are also made by key executives and external consultants or experts; this allows the Board to develop a good understanding of the progress of CRCT’s business and also promotes active engagement between the Board and the key executives of the Manager.

 In addition to providing complete, adequate and timely information to the Board on Board affairs and issues requiring the Board’s decision, Management also provides ongoing reports relating to the operational and financial performance of CRCT, such as monthly management reports.

 Where appropriate, informal meetings are also held for Management to brief Directors on prospective transactions and potential developments in the early stages before formal Board approval is sought.

 The Board has separate and independent access to Management, including the company secretary of the Manager (Company Secretary), at all times.
 The Company Secretary attends to corporate secretarial administration matters and is the corporate governance advisor on corporate matters to the Board and Management.
 The Company Secretary attends all Board meetings and assists the Chairman in ensuring that Board procedures are followed.
 The appointment and the removal of the Company Secretary is subject to the Board’s approval.
 The Board, whether as an individual Director or as a group, is also entitled to have access to independent professional advice where required, with expenses borne by the Manager.